dudung/js-slides/README.md

-# slides
+# js-slides
-presentation slide with plain text
+presentation slide with plain text with the help of javascript

 + [src](src/index.html)